bloodhound_mcp

 • Non-production domain analysis

-• Consider local LLM alternatives for sensitive environments
+• Consider a local LLM bridge for sensitive environments

 Testing